 Like anything by Walter Issacson, this book was an epic tome.
 Fortunately, Benny F. lived an epic life to justify how long the book is.
 What I wasn’t expecting was to fully realize Ben Franklin in a very negative light.

-Writing and pubishing fake letters to talk shit about his competitors.
+Writing and publishing fake letters to talk shit about his competitors.
 Being quite the adulterer towards his friend’s ladies when they were out of town.
-Oh and the fact that as long as it benefitted his print shop, he seemed pretty okay with remaining as part of England.
+Oh and the fact that as long as it benefited his print shop, he seemed pretty okay with remaining as part of England.

 AND he grabbed somebody by the crotch and threw them out of a boat O_O

-Years ago I read [Coders at Work][coders] and really enjoyed it.
+Years ago I read Coders at Work and really enjoyed it.
 Founders was a good read, for the most part.
 Some of the stories were completely enthralling while others were just meh.

 Worth a read, but I’d treat each chapter like a separate book and if you aren’t feeling it, just skip to the next.